-Radical inguinal orchiectomy is the first step in diagnosis and therapy.
+Radical orchiectomy is the first step in diagnosis and therapy.
 For further treatment of lymphoma, see textbooks of oncology.

 If testicular lymphoma is already suspected (before orchiectomy) in disseminated disease, testicular biopsy to confirm the diagnosis is sufficient.
 Orchiectomy is only necessary due to symptoms.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z